 I live in a condo downtown Toronto but I’m (extremely) lucky to have a rooftop patio all to myself.
 Check out that sunset view above!
 Last Summer they had to make some big roof repairs which resulted in completely gutting all the rooftop patios – which meant a whole Summer without a patio.
 But the patio has been rebuilt so it’s the perfect time to give it a little refresh.

 Here’s what the patio looked like before.
 In all fairness and full disclosure, the second pic is from wayyyyy before.
-I gave it a little refresh a few Summers ago and it didn’t look this gloomy but I don’t really have any photos of it on it’s own not all dolled up for a special event.
+I gave it a little refresh a few Summers ago and got someone to power wash it for me to get rid of some of the grime.
+It’s amazing what a difference simply cleaning your patio can make to it so if you’re interested in having it done to yours then click here.
+It didn’t look this gloomy afterward but I don’t really have any photos of it on its own not all dolled up for a special event.
 The truth is the direct sun and weather elements are really tough on anything I put up there so it gets pretty worn looking pretty fast.
-Right now it’s just an empty box in the sky (scroll further down to see).
+I’d love to get some really nice teak furniture up there, but I’d worry about it getting damaged by the weather.
+So right now it’s just an empty box in the sky (scroll further down to see).

 (the cushions are obviously missing here) And here’s what it’s looking like these days, new wood (yay!) but nothing to work with (boo!).